 - 1. Open the discharge seacock located under the aft berth subfloor with the disch.
 I.D. tag.
-This seacock must be open prior to discharge to prevent damage to the discharge pump.
 To access, take out the center cushion and remove the compartment cover board. - 2.
 Supply power to the pump at the DC panel using the switch labeled holding tank discharge. - 3.
 Engage the pump using the key switch in the Tank Manager panel on the outboard head wall.
 Turn the switch to the start position momentarily and release.
 The key will return to the auto off position.
 The discharge pump will run until the Tank Manager panel indicates the tank is empty and turn off automatically. - 4.
 Turn the key to the off position. - 5.
 Close the discharge seacock when the tank is empty.